The Asphyx

-The Asphyx, also known as Spirit of the Dead and The Horror of Death, is a 1972 British horror film / science fiction film directed by Peter Newbrook and starring Robert Stephens and Robert Powell.
+The Asphyx, also known as Spirit of the Dead and The Horror of Death, is a 1972 British science fiction horror film directed by Peter Newbrook and starring Robert Stephens and Robert Powell.

-Asphyx refers to Old Greek asphyxía, "lack of pulse", or English asphyxiation.
+Asphyx refers to the Ancient Greek word asphyxía, meaning "lack of pulse", or English asphyxiation.

 Plot

 In Victorian England, philanthropic scientist Sir Hugo Cunningham is a member of a parapsychological society that studies psychic phenomena.
-As part of their latest investigation, the men have begun photographing individuals at the moment of death; done properly, the resultant photos depict a strange smudge hovering around the body.
-Though the society concludes that they have captured evidence of the soul escaping the body, Cunningham is sceptical.
+As part of their latest investigation, the men have been photographing individuals at the moment of death.
+The resultant photos depict a strange smudge hovering around the body.
+Though the society concludes that they have captured evidence of the soul escaping the body, Cunningham is skeptical.

-At a riverside party to celebrate his recent engagement, Cunningham is making home movies with a primitive movie camera of his own invention when his fiancée and son are killed in a boating accident.
+At a riverside party to celebrate his son's engagement, Cunningham is making home movies with a camera of his own invention when his son and the son's fiancée are killed in a boating accident.
 When Cunningham views the film, he sees that not only has he captured the blur, but that it is moving towards his son, and not away from him.
-From this, Cunningham concludes that the blur is not the soul but a force known as an "asphyx", a kind of personal Grim Reaper, told of in Greek mythology, which comes for every individual at the moment of his or her death.
+Cunningham concludes that the blur is not the soul but a force known as an "asphyx", a kind of personal Grim Reaper, told of in Greek mythology, which comes for every individual at the moment of their death.

-While filming a public execution as a protest against capital punishment, Cunningham activates a spotlight that he has crafted using phosphorus stones beneath a drip irrigation valve.
-Later, when viewing the film with his adopted son Giles, Cunningham sees that the condemned man's asphyx was briefly held suspended in the spotlight's beam.
-Concluding that an individual's asphyx is an organic force and therefore subject to the laws of physics, Cunningham theorises that some property of the energy released by the combination of phosphorus and water renders the asphyx immobile.
+While filming a public execution, Cunningham activates a spotlight that he has crafted using phosphorus beneath a drip irrigation valve.
+Viewing the film with his adopted son and daughter's hopeful husband to be, Giles, Cunningham sees that the condemned man's asphyx was briefly held suspended in the spotlight's beam.
+Cunningham theorises that some property of the energy released by the combination of phosphorus and water renders the asphyx immobile.
 If correct, this would mean that an asphyx could be trapped, and that an individual would be immortal so long as their asphyx remained imprisoned.